 Tuesdays and Thursdays 12.30pm - 1:50pm

 EBU3B (CSE Building) 2154

-(Visits are offsite on UCSD campus or close-by, typically on Tuesdays, see schedule)
+(Visits are offsite on UCSD campus or close-by, see detailed schedule)

 COMMUNICATION AND EXTERNAL RESOURCES